 Well, it’s not so much different in 2020 than it is in 2077.

 Unsecured Networks Are a Nightmare

-In the video game, main character V can instantly connect to almost any electronic device they encounter.
-The smaller ‘Nets of the game are very similar to modern day WiFi networks.
+In the video game, the main character V can instantly connect to almost any electronic device they encounter.
+The smaller ‘Nets of the game are very similar to modern-day WiFi networks.